Tien-Jirattanun/Tien-Jirattanun/README.md

 ### My fact

 - 😄 I'm Thai you can call me **Tien**!!
-- 🎏 My dream is to work at Japan company in the future!!
+- 🎏 My dream is to work at Japan robotic company in the future!!
 - 💬 I can speak japanese a little bit.
 - ✨ I'm 16